-On February 13, 2004, the 1994 sewer revenue bonds and the 1993 OECDD SPWF note payable (see note III.
+On February 13, 2004, the 1994 sewer revenue bonds and the 1993 Oregon Economic and Community Development Department (OECDD) special public works fund note payable (see note III.
 F. 5.) were defeased and the 2004 sewer system revenue refunding bonds were issued.
 These bonds are payable from revenues in the Wastewater Fund, a business-type activity.
 The purpose of the refunding was to reduce total future debt service payments.
 The refunding resulted in an economic gain of \$2,192,450 and a reduction in future debt service payments of \$2,561,974.
 The reacquisition price exceeded the net carrying amount of the old debt by \$863,250.
 On the Statement of Net Assets, this deferred refunding amount is netted against the new revenue bonds payable and amortized over the life of the new refunding debt, which has the same life as the original debt issues.

 The 2004 Master Sewer Revenue Bond Declaration includes two rate covenants.
-The first bond covenant test provides that the City's net sewer revenue (operating net income, plus depreciation, and development charges and fees) must be at least equal to 100% of the fiscal year's annual debt service on the 2004 sewer system revenue refunding bonds plus 100% of the fiscal year's annual debt service on all outstanding subordinated debt which is the OECDD W/WWF 2000 note payable (see note III.
+The first bond covenant test provides that the City's net sewer revenue (operating net income, plus depreciation, and development charges and fees) must be at least equal to 100% of the fiscal year's annual debt service on the 2004 sewer system revenue refunding bonds plus 100% of the fiscal year's annual debt service on all outstanding subordinated debt which is the OECDD water/wastewater fund 2000 note payable (see note III.
 F. 5.).
 The second bond covenant test provides that the City's net sewer revenue must be at least equal to 120% of the fiscal year's annual debt service on the 2004 sewer system revenue refunding bonds.
-The City met and exceeded each of these bond covenants for the year ended June 30, 2006.
+The City met and exceeded each of these bond covenants for the year ended June 30, 2007.